-- Do pavement roughness reports list all available information necessary to locate the section using agency's current referencing system?
+- Do pavement roughness and distress reports list all available information necessary to locate the section using agency's current referencing system?

 - Are the latest HPMS data collection requirements as specified in the HPMS Field Manual along with the associated AASTO, ASTM, and LTPP specifications being met?

-- s Rutting being captured and if so describe the methodology
+- Is Rutting being captured and if so describe the methodology

 - Is Faulting being captured and if so describe the methodology

-- Is Cracking being captured and if so describe the methodology
+- Is Percent Cracking being captured and if so describe the methodology

-- If the latest pavement data items are not being captured or are out of the reporting cycle, a plan must be prepared address these deficiencies.
+- If the required pavement data items are not being captured or are out of the reporting cycle, a plan must be prepared address these deficiencies.

-- Is there a quality assurance plan in place?
-The plan should include daily quality control equipment procedures (accelerometers & non-contact sensors), a schedule for accuracy checks of roughness equipment, pavement roughness survey personnel training records, and a schedule for the regular calibration of roughness equipment.
+- Is there a Division-approved quality assurance plan in place?
+The plan should include daily quality control equipment procedures (accelerometers & non-contact sensors), a schedule for accuracy checks of roughness /distress equipment, pavement roughness survey personnel training records, and a schedule for the regular calibration of roughness equipment.
 (Reference Practical Guide for Quality Management of Pavement Condition Data Collection)